-Sophomore McKenzie Milburn is a vocal music education major, studying under Dr. Yeung.
-She is from Dyersburg, Tennessee and graduated with honors from Dyersburg High School in 2016.
+Junior McKenzie Milburn from Dyersburg, TN, is a vocal music education major.
+She graduated with honors from Dyersburg High School in 2016.
 McKenzie is a representative of the American Choral Director’s Association, as well as CNAfME.
 In the Music Department, McKenzie performs with the University Singers and the New Pacer Singers, as well as the small Jazz Ensemble.
-She also performs as Papagana/Pamina in the Jackson Symphony’s abbreviated version of Mozart's The Magic Flute.
-McKenzie has also been involved with the theater department, gaining lead roles in the productions of Zombies from the Beyond and Bite Me.
+She also performed as Papagana/Pamina in the Jackson Symphony’s abbreviated version of Mozart's The Magic Flute, and had lead roles in the Theater department’s productions of Zombies from the Beyond and Bite Me.
 Outside of school activities, she enjoys diving into different musical and cultural settings, writing music, and spending time with loved ones.
 McKenzie looks forward to her remaining school career at Martin, and plans to attend graduate school in the future.

 Victoria Sims, from Dyer, TN, is a freshman music education major.
 She is a 2018 Gibson County High School graduate.
 Tori has been a part of her school's theatre since the fifth grade and choir since the eighth grade.
 She was an active member of Gibson County's FBLA, Glee, and Dare clubs.
 Her senior year, she had the chance to take part in teaching the local elementary and middle schools' music classes alongside her choir director, Mrs. Denise Coleman.
 At UTM, Tori performs with the University Singers and the New Pacer Singers.
 Her goal is to become a K-12 Vocal Music Educator and help out at local theatres.